OpenNebula/website/content/product/cluster_configuration/san_storage/netapp.md

 The minimum size for a NetApp volume is 20 MB, so any disk smaller than that will result in a 20 MB volume; however, the LUN inside will be the correct size.
 {{< /alert >}}

+{{< alert title="Warning" color="warning" >}}
+NetApp ONTAP systems have Volume limitations found [in the NetApp Hardware Universe page](https://hwu.netapp.com), which can be anywhere from 1000 to 2500 Volumes.
+Be aware that each Image is a Volume and each Virtual Machine Disk is a Volume with a single LUN inside.
+This is to retain the atomic disk functionalities provided by OpenNebula.
+{{< /alert >}}

 **Backups process details:**

 Both Full and Incremental backups are supported by NetApp.
 For Full Backups, a snapshot of the Volume containing the VM disk LUN is taken and attached to the host, where it is converted into a qcow2 image and uploaded to the backup datastore.